carmine560/trading-assistant/README.md

     ('press_key', 'enter'),          # Close the menu.
     ('sleep', '0.2'),                # Sleep for 0.2 seconds.
     ('click', '913, 89'),            # Select the '100 candles' chart interval.
-    # Return the mouse pointer to the previous position.
+    # Return the mouse pointer to its previous position.
     ('back_to',)]
 ```